South Carolina eviction laws creating power imbalance between renters, landlords - NewsBreak

 The “housing wage” is $17.30, according to the data, but most South Carolinians make $13.52 an hour.
 Among the 30 most-common jobs in the state, 20 have an hourly wage that is below that mark.
 To afford a one-bedroom apartment, a South Carolinian would have to make $14.83.

-There’s always going to be less affordable housing than what’s needed, according to Chris Winston, the chief communications officer for SC Housing, an organization that provides emergency assistance to prevent homelessness and is involved in efforts to increase the amount of safe, decent and affordable housing in the state.Carolina Forest home prices climbing steadily
+There’s always going to be less affordable housing than what’s needed, according to Chris Winston, the chief communications officer for SC Housing, an organization that provides emergency assistance to prevent homelessness and is involved in efforts to increase the amount of safe, decent and affordable housing in the state.ALSO ON WJBF: Growing number of homeless camps on Washington Road, “It’s like the system is crumbling and nobody wants to help”

 There were 15,000 people who used its programs between April 2020 and April 2021 in Horry County.
 The SC Stay Plus program, which provided pandemic assistance, helped more than 20,000 people in the state.